-On August 28, 2020, the Governor unveiled a new coronavirus four-tier, color monitoring system for counties, which replaced the County Monitoring List.
+On August 28, 2020, the Governor unveiled a new coronavirus four-tier, color-monitoring system for counties, which replaced the County Monitoring List.
 The COVID19.ca.gov website has been refreshed to incorporate the new four-tier county ranking system.
 After being in Tier 2 - Substantial/Red since September 29, 2020, the County of Santa Barbara reverted to Tier 1 - Widespread/Purple as of November 16, 2020.
-On December 6, the County as part of the Southern California Region fell below 15% ICU capacity which triggered the Regional Stay at Home Order which ended on January 25, 2021.
+On December 6, the County as part of the Southern California Region fell below 15% ICU capacity which triggered the Regional Stay at Home Order, which ended on January 25, 2021.
 The County reverted to the State's Blueprint for Safe Economy Purple Tier on January 26, 2021.
+On March 16, 2021, the State announced Santa Barbara County's movement back into the red tier after meeting qualifying state metrics.